statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 Like most (if not all) PHP applications, all page requests are run through a single `index.php` file called a "front controller".
 This allows the page to be dynamically displayed from the CMS.

-This step is technically optional, but professionally recommended.
-If you do nothing, all of your URLs will have that front controller present in them.
-It's not great for SEO and it looks silly, so you should remove it.
-Please remove it.
+Technically this means all your URLs are actually `/index.php/about` but they will get rewritten to `/about`.
+It's better for SEO, and the `index.php` just looks silly, so you should remove it.

-Here's how:

-- Open `index.php` and set `$rewrite_urls` to `true`.
-- Open `site/settings/system.yaml`, and remove `index.php` from the `url` in the `locales` array.

-Then, depending on which type of server you're using, do the following:
+_Note: Out of the box, Statamic will assume you will be using URL rewrites.
+If you notice only your home page working, it's usually because URL rewrites aren't configured.
+Either set them up, or read how to disable them at the end of this section._

+Most decent servers will support URL rewriting in some way.
+Choose your method below:

 ### Apache